Quantum Compression of Tensor Network States

 If a tensor network $N$ has only outgoing edges but no ingoing ones, its operator $N_*$ is a vector on the tensor product Hilbert space $\spc H_{\rm out}$.
 A pure quantum state $|\Psi\> \in \spc H_{\rm out}$ is a {\em tensor network state} if its amplitudes are represented by a tensor network, namely, $\ket{\Psi} = N_*$ for some tensor network $N$ with no ingoing edges.

-A simple example of tensor network states is the matrix product states (MPSs) \cite{fannes1992finitely,perez2006matrix,verstraete2006matrix}.
+An example of tensor network states is provided by the matrix product states (MPSs) \cite{fannes1992finitely,perez2006matrix,verstraete2006matrix}.
 MPSs can be used to represent the ground states of one-dimensional chains of particles with local interactions, including the one-dimensional Ising model \cite{ising1925beitrag} and the AKLT model \cite{affleck2004rigorous}.
 In addition, many MPSs, including the AKLT state, are a resource for measurement-based quantum computation (MBQC) \cite{gross2007measurement}.

 As an example, consider the class of MPSs with open boundary conditions \cite{perez2006matrix} and assume for simplicity that every physical system in the MPS has the same dimension.
 Any such MPS is specified by \begin{enumerate} \item $n$ physical systems, each of dimension $d_{\rm p}$ \item a correlation space $\spc{H}_{{\rm c}}$ of dimension $d_{\rm c}$, called the bond dimension \item a set of $d_{\rm c} \times d_{\rm c}$ matrices $\{A^{[k]}_i\}$, labelled by an index $k\in \{1,\dots, n\}$ and another index $i \in \{1,\dots, d_{\rm p}\}$ \item two vectors $\ket{L}$ and $\ket{R}$ in $\spc{H}_{{\rm c}}$, called the boundary conditions. \end{enumerate} Explicitly, the MPS is the $d_{\rm p}^n$-dimensional vector